-For undue repetition of careless or deliberate fouls by one or both teams, the Umpire(s) should exact a more severe penalty for each occurrence until conduct in the best interest of the game resumes.
+For undue repetition of careless or deliberate fouls by a team, the Umpire(s) should exact a more severe penalty for each occurrence until conduct in the best interest of the game resumes.
+Undue repetition by one team should not result in a more severe penalty for the other team.